jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ---

-# This is my Unit 2 project - NBA Salaries Predictions
+# Unit 2 Project

 ## Intro

 I was able to obtain some stats from [NBA.com](https://stats.nba.com/players/traditional/?PerMode=Totals&dir=-1&sort=PTS&Season=2019-20&SeasonType=Regular%20Season), and the salaries from [ESPN.com](http://www.espn.com/nba/salaries), which I scraped the data.
 I combined the two peices of data together, which gave me a set of all players in the National Basketball Association, from every team, all 30 teams.
 I kept and am using only the active players who have any stats.
 Not included are the full time professional bench warmers, who still make money, but don't play in regulation games.

 ## Target

 I wanted to be able to predict how much an incoming player may earn (in USD) if the player could provide a certain benefit to the franchise by giving the stats they would average.

 ## Moving On

-As I move on toward my goal of trying to predict the salary of an incoming player, one thing important to do is to know which stats are more important than others.
-I figured off the top of my head, and throughout my years of playing basketball myself, that the number of points a player could make would be the leading factor in how much money they would earn as a professional athlete.
+As I moved on toward my goal of trying to predict the salary of an incoming player, one thing important is to know which stats are more important than others. **I figured off** the top of my head, and throughout my years of playing basketball myself (highschool and college), that **the number of points a player could make would be the leading factor in how much money they would earn as a professional athlete**.
 I was surprised when I figured out I was wrong.
+The number of points wasn't even in the top 5.

 ## Baseline Score

 When talking about basketball, the baseline score may be a bit confusing.
 You may think I'm trying to figure out how many players can score from the baseline... or some variatrion of that.
-However, for the baseline score, what I'm doing is taking the mean salary of the players, which is $8,516,607 and figuring the mean absolute error, which is the absolute difference between each players salary and the mean.
-It comes to $7,025,639.
+However, for the baseline score, what I'm doing is taking the **mean salary** of the players, which is **$8,516,607** and figuring the mean absolute error, which is the **absolute difference** between each players salary and the mean.
+It comes to **$7,025,639**.

 ## Linear Regressioion

-As I continued my searching predictions I used the points value to generate a model that, given a player who would score 1500 points, I predicted the player to have a salary of $24,853,148, but now we have a baseline wo work with which means the range could be $7,025,639 more or less than the predicted salary (between $17,827,509 & $31,878,787).
+As I continued my searching predictions I used the points value to generate a model that, given a player who would score **1500 points**, I predicted the player to have a salary of **$24,853,148**, but now we have a baseline wo work with which means the **range** could be $7,025,639 more or less than the predicted salary (between **$17,827,509 & $31,878,787**).
 So, an incomming player can assume that *for every single point they score*, based on scoring alone, they can *expect to average around **$15,693 per point.***

 ## Top Ten Stats